-In 2011, the Government published the Prevent Strategy which raised awareness of the specific need to safeguard children, young people and families from extremism and radicalisation which is the holding of extreme political or religious views e.g., animal welfare rights, environmentalists, EDL, white supremacy groups, anti-gay groups, Islam/ Christian ideology.
+We need to tackle the cause of ideological causes of terrorism.
+Ideology must be considered when delivering all aspects of Prevent.
+Reducing permissive environments is crucial when tacking the ideological causes of terrorism.
 Extremist groups have attempted to radicalise vulnerable learners to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation.

-The Counter Terrorism and Security Act places a duty on specified authorities, including local authorities and childcare, education and other children's services providers, in the exercise of their functions, to have due regard to the need to prevent people from being drawn into terrorism ("The Prevent duty")
+The Counter Terrorism and Security Act places a duty on specified authorities, including local authorities and childcare, education and other children's services providers, in the exercise of their functions, to have due regard to the need to prevent people from being drawn into terrorism ("The Prevent duty").